 The birds need our helpSeptember 13, 2020

 My family was very excited to have a little visitor on our screened patio the other morning.
-She is a golden finch and was very happy.
-Flying around and teasing the indoor cats.
-Causing each to pounce on the door or window startling us and causing the bird to take flight and then sing once landed, only to repeat the process in another moment or two.
+She is a golden finch and was very happy, flying around and teasing the indoor cats, causing each to pounce on the door or window startling us and causing the bird to take flight and then sing once landed, only to repeat the process in another moment or two.

 Just Pure natural magick.

-To explore the problem consider staring with these resources: North America Has Lost Nearly 3 Billion Birds Since 1970 from Smithsonian shows the growing need for concern quite clearly.
+To explore the problem consider starting with these resources: North America Has Lost Nearly 3 Billion Birds Since 1970 from Smithsonian shows the growing need for concern quite clearly.
 This documentary by PBS gives a good perspective on the scope of this issue.
 This article from the Encyclopedia Britannica: Silence of the Song Birds is excellent.
-Of course, Native Songbird Care & Conservation Has plenty of information and resources if you would like to take a deep dive into the issue.
+Of course, Native Songbird Care & Conservation has plenty of information and resources if you would like to take a deep dive into the issue.

 I love this relationship I have with the birds who feed on my flowers and caterpillars (among other bugs) in the various gardens.
 I only occasionally put out seeds as there is usually plenty in the gardens.
-This is a big problem but be you and I, and everyone can impact with relatively little effort.
+This is a big problem but you and I, and everyone can impact with relatively little effort.
 Songbirds can and will happily live in human habitats areas.
 Many, as with me and my back yard birds, developing a friendship with humans.

 You can create this magick in your life by providing space for these birds.